MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/file-migration-native-mode.md

 search.appverid:
 - MOE150
 - MET150
-description: "Learn how to move all Yammer files to SharePoint, part of the requirements for using native mode for Microsoft 365."
+description: "Learn how to move all Yammer files to SharePoint, part of the requirements for using Native Mode for Microsoft 365."
 ROBOTS: NOINDEX, NOFOLLOW
 ---

-# Prepare files in Yammer for native mode for Microsoft 365
+# Prepare files in Yammer for Native Mode for Microsoft 365

-To use native mode for Microsoft 365, all Yammer files must be stored in SharePoint.
+To use Native Mode for Microsoft 365, all Yammer files must be stored in SharePoint.
 Having one consistent location for files makes usage easier for both end-users and admins:

 - **End-users** follow the same processes with all files in all groups, including the ability to add conditional access policies on specific files.